ImmutableSoft/ImmutableEcosystem/docs/ImmutableEntity.md

 ### entityAddressNext

-Propose to move an entity (change addresses)
+Propose to move an entity (change addresses).
+ To complete move, call entityMoveAddress with new address. msg.sender must be a registered entity.

 ```js
 function entityAddressNext(address nextAddress, uint256 numTokens) external nonpayable